I went to Tokyo for Latin American food: A MAZ Review

 I, however, had fallen in love.

-When I told people that Den and MAZ were my two Michelin hopefuls in Tokyo, they looked at me funny and asked why I wanted to try Peruvian food in Japan, which is a question that always made me laugh because I can’t imagine it being posed if I’d said Sezanne or L’Effervescence, which are French, instead.
+When I told people that Den and MAZ were my two Michelin hopefuls in Tokyo, they looked at me funny and asked why I wanted to try Peruvian food in Japan, which is a question that always made me laugh because I can’t imagine it having been posed if I’d said Sezanne or L’Effervescence, which are French, instead.

 The space and vibe

-A member of the team is waiting for me there and enters the code to let us in, which kind of bums me out because I wanted to punch it in, but they don’t let you do anything when you pay hundreds of dollars for a meal!!
+A member of the team is waiting for me there and enters the code to let us in, which kind of bums me out because I wanted to punch it in, but they don’t let you do anything when you pay hundreds of dollars for a meal!!!

 The space is tiny and dark.
 Chicago’s Cariño still holds the record for the smallest Michelin restaurant I’ve dined at, but MAZ isn’t much bigger with a total of seven tables in the space.